KH2FM-Mods-Num/GoA-Reverse-ROM/readme.md

 **Can I get an unbeatable seed when I don't miss any check?**
 Sadly, yes.
 Having a Torn Page in Pooh's House means it is impossible to obtain along with whatever else is there.
 In addition, having all of a type of black magic (Fire, Blizzard, Thunder) behind Ag2 carpet will cause the rest of Agrabah to be inaccessible.

-**Why does TT2's battle level look so low?**
-It's using Mysterious Tower's battle level.
-Start of TT1 will use TT2's battle level while Mysterious Tower will use TT3's.

 **Do I have to do the entire HT, Ag, and PL to unlock Cerberus Cup?**
 Thankfully, no. You only have to beat Vexen, Lexaeus, and Groundshaker.
 You do still need to finish the entire DC, OC, and TWtNW to unlock their respective cups, though.